Skip to content

 type: ReplicaFailure

-When a Pod violates the Pod Security Standards profile policy or Pod Security Admission mode in the namespace, update the corresponding deployment manifest with appropriate values.
+If a Pod doesn't adhere to the namespace's Pod Security Standards profile policy or Pod Security Admission mode, then update its deployment manifest.

-Kubernetes doesn't support customization of the applied pod security policy through the Pod Security Admission controller.
-However, you can use validating admission policies to implement and enforce your custom rules.
-Or, you can use Webhook admission control with external code.
+You can't directly customize the applied Pod security policy through the Pod Security Admission controller.
+Instead, use validating admission policies to implement and enforce your custom rules, or use Webhook admission control with external code.

 Q: Can I apply multiple Pod Security Admission modes and Pod Security Standards profiles to a single Kubernetes namespace?